-Con: Freelancers can be deceiving, double check their portfolio and be one hundred percent certain that they’re past clients are genuine.
-Due to the competitive nature of their field, they may add extra flourish to their past projects.
+Con: Freelancers can be deceiving, double-check their portfolio, and be one hundred percent certain that their past clients are genuine.
+Due to the competitive nature of their field, they may add an extra flourish to their past projects.

 Social Media Management Firm

 Pro: There is no need to babysit a reputable firm, you are hiring professionals.
 A social media management firm has the resources to dedicate multiple experts to your social media campaign.
 It is advantageous to have a variety of content that will expertly be branded for your company.
 A firm is process-oriented, they will work towards obtaining the best results for your specific goals.
 With qualified experts reviewing your analytics they will optimize your campaigns to bring you additional results.

 Con: Social Media Management firms have overhead expenses including a brick and mortar location and employees.
 Hiring a company of this caliber is an investment, but it is worthwhile.